dracupid/npm-up/README.md

 '' //regard as *
 ```

-Notice that **ranges** version may be overridden by Caret Ranges(^) when written back, and will be updated only when the latest version is greater than all the versions possible in the range.
+Notice that a **ranges** version may be overridden by Caret Ranges(^) when written back, and will be updated only when the latest version is greater than all the versions possible in the range.
 ```
 >= 1.0.0 <= 1.5.4   // Version Range
 1.2 - 2.3.4         // Hyphen Ranges
 1.x                 // X-Ranges
 ```
-- However, the semantic meaning of the prefix and suffix may somehow **ignored**, because **I just want the latest version**.
+- However, the semantic meaning of the prefix and suffix may somehow be **ignored**, because **I just want the latest version**.
 - If the version declared in the `package.json` is not recognizable, the corresponding package will be **excluded**.
 - More info: https://docs.npmjs.com/misc/semver